laravel/docs/dusk.md

 <a name="assert-plain-cookie-missing"></a>
 #### assertPlainCookieMissing

-Assert that the given plain cookie is not present:
+Assert that the given unencrypted cookie is not present:

     $browser->assertPlainCookieMissing($name);